jonahjnewton/TDVault/RenderMan/DenoiseBatchThreads/README.md

 denoise_batch [args]
 ```

 Whether you're going for photorealistic RenderMan renders or stylised looks, the denoiser is world-class for cleaning up renders and is used in studios all over the world.
-I hope this tutorial helps individual users and studios alike utilise PhotoRealistic RenderMan's denoiser at scale.
+I hope this tutorial helps individual users and studios alike utilise the PhotoRealistic RenderMan denoiser at scale.